RomaLiubymenko/nix_9/README.md

 17. Web development.
 18. And others...

-See [assigment directory](https://github.com/rliubymenko/nix_9/tree/master/assignments) with all tasks.
+See [assigment directory](https://github.com/rliubymenko/nix_9/tree/master/assignments) with all task descriptions.